levand/quiescent/README.md

    performance hit apart from that necessary to re-render leaf nodes that actually did change.
-* **compatibility:** Although you will hopefully be able to write the vast majority of your application using Quiescent's model, if absolutely necessary, you can always fall back and use a raw ReactJS component (or, for that matter, a ReactJS component constructed using another ClojureScript interface).
+* **compatibility:** Although you will hopefully be able to write the vast majority of your application using Quiescent's model, you can, if necessary, always fall back and use a raw ReactJS component (or, for that matter, a ReactJS component constructed using another ClojureScript interface).
 This is possible at any level of the rendering component tree.